Outer Banks rallies to recover after hit from Hurricane Dorian

-If there is anything we know about these communities here in the Outer Banks, is they are resilient and can come back from anything.
+If there is anything well known about these communities, it’s that they’re resilient and can come back from anything.

 Take Avalon Pier for example.
 Dorian took hundreds of feet from the end of the pier, but in only a couple of days people have raised nearly $10,000 to repair it.

-“After seeing what sandy did to it, it really puts a dagger in your hear you know,” said Scott Jones.
+“After seeing what Sandy did to it, it really puts a dagger in your heart you know,” said Scott Jones.
 He goes fishing out here almost every day, but thanks to Dorian, his beloved pier is missing nearly half its length.

 “It looks like the end of the earth, like you can just drop right down,” he said.